-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.